ClareMSYanGit/Interop-TestSuites/ExchangeActiveSync/Docs/ExchangeEASTestSuiteSpecification.md

 The system under test (SUT) hosts the server-side implementation of the protocol, which test suites run against.

--   From a third-party’s point of view, the SUT is a server implementation.
+-   From a third-party’s point of view, the SUT is server implementation.

 -   The following products have been tested with the test suites on the Windows platform.